American cuisine: Ethnicity-specific and immigrant influence

-A movement began during the 1980s among popular leading chefs to reclaim America's ethnic foods within its regional traditions, where these trends originated.
-One of the earliest was Paul Prudhomme, who in 1984 began the introduction of his influential cookbook, Paul Prodhomme's Louisiana Kitchen, by describing the over 200-year history of Creole and Cajun cooking; he aims to "preserve and expand the Louisiana tradition."
+A movement began in the 1980s among prominent chefs to reclaim America's ethnic foods within their regional traditions, where these trends originated.
+One of the earliest was Paul Prudhomme, who in 1984 began the introduction of his influential cookbook, Paul Prudhomme's Louisiana Kitchen, by describing the over 200-year history of Creole and Cajun cooking; he aims to "preserve and expand the Louisiana tradition."
 Prodhomme's success quickly inspired other chefs.
-Norman Van Aken embraced a Floridian type cuisine fused with many ethnic and globalized elements in his Feast of Sunlight cookbook in 1988.
+Norman Van Aken embraced a Floridian-style cuisine fused with many ethnic and global elements in his 1988 cookbook, Feast of Sunlight.
 California became swept up in the movement, then seemingly started to lead the trend itself, in, for example, the popular restaurant Chez Panisse in Berkeley.

 Examples of the Chez Panisse phenomenon, chefs who embraced a new globalized cuisine, were celebrity chefs like Jeremiah Tower and Wolfgang Puck, both former colleagues at the restaurant.
-Puck went on to describe his belief in contemporary, new style American cuisine in the introduction to The Wolfgang Puck Cookbook:
+Puck went on to describe his belief in contemporary, new-style American cuisine in the introduction to The Wolfgang Puck Cookbook:

 Another major breakthrough, whose originators were once thought to be crazy, is the mixing of ethnic cuisines.
 It is not at all uncommon to find raw fish listed next to tortillas on the same menu.
 Ethnic crossovers also occur when distinct elements meet in a single recipe.
 This country is, after all, a huge melting pot.
 Why should its cooking not illustrate the American transformation of diversity into unity?

-Puck's former colleague, Jeremiah Tower became synonymous with California Cuisine and the overall American culinary revolution.
-Meanwhile, the restaurant that inspired both Puck and Tower became a distinguished establishment, popularizing its so called "mantra" in its book by Paul Bertolli and owner Alice Waters, Chez Panisse Cooking, in 1988.
-Published well after the restaurants' founding in 1971, this new cookbook from the restaurant seemed to perfect the idea and philosophy that had developed over the years.
-The book embraced America's natural bounty, specifically that of California, while containing recipes that reflected Bertoli and Waters' appreciation of both northern Italian and French style foods.
+Puck's former colleague, Jeremiah Tower, became synonymous with California Cuisine and the overall American culinary revolution.
+Meanwhile, the restaurant that inspired both Puck and Tower became a distinguished establishment, popularizing its so-called "mantra" in its 1988 book, Chez Panisse Cooking, by Paul Bertolli and owner Alice Waters.
+Published well after the restaurant's founding in 1971, this new cookbook seemed to perfect the idea and philosophy that had developed over the years.
+The book embraced America's natural bounty, specifically California's, while including recipes that reflected Bertoli and Waters's appreciation for both northern Italian and French-style foods.

 Early ethnic influences

 Adaptation of Mexican food tailored for the mainstream American market usually is different from Mexican food typically served in Mexico.

 While the earliest cuisine of the United States was influenced by Native Americans, the thirteen colonies, or the antebellum South, the overall culture of the nation, its gastronomy and the growing culinary arts became ever more influenced by its changing ethnic mix and immigrant patterns from the 18th and 19th centuries unto the present.
-Some of the ethnic groups that continued to influence the cuisine were here in prior years; others arrived more numerously during "The Great Transatlantic Migration" (of 1870–1914) or other mass migrations.
+Some of the ethnic groups that continued to influence the cuisine had been here in prior years; others arrived in greater numbers during "The Great Transatlantic Migration" (of 1870–1914) or other mass migrations.

 Some of the ethnic influences could be found across the nation after the American Civil War and into the continental expansion for most of the 19th century.
 Ethnic influences already in the nation at that time would include the following groups and their respective cuisines: